A-Amyan/GitHub_AI_Bot/README.md

-# GitHub_AI_Bot
+# GitHub AI Code Analysis Bot

 This repository contains a GitHub App written in Python using Flask.
-The bot listens to GitHub webhook events (push, pull request, and issue comments) and uses OpenAI's GPT-4 to analyze Java code for potential security misuses.
+The bot listens to GitHub webhook events (push, pull request, and issue comments) and uses OpenAI's o3-mini to analyze Java code for potential security misuses.
 It also supports admin commands to update or merge code based on AI analysis.

 ## Features

 - **GitHub App Integration & Authentication:**
-  - Uses environment variables (`GITHUB_APP_ID`, `GITHUB_PRIVATE_KEY`, `OPENAI_API_KEY`) for secure configuration.
+  - Uses environment variables (`APP_ID`, `PRIVATE_KEY`, `OPENAI_API_KEY`, `BOT_ADMIN`, `BOT_FALLBACK_PAT`) for secure configuration.
   - Authenticates as a GitHub App using PyGithub and a custom `Auth.AppAuth`.
 - **Flask-Based Webhook Server:**
-  - Listen for GitHub webhook events on `/webhook` and a health check endpoint `/ping`.
+  - Listen for GitHub webhook events on `https://ai-guided-resolution-of-security-issues.onrender.com/webhook` and a health check endpoint `/ping`.
   - Support the following GitHub events:
     - **Push Events:** Automatically triggers actions on branch pushes.
     - **Pull Request Events:** Analyzes code changes in PRs.